cpinitiative/usaco-guide/content/1_Intro/Practicing.md

 ## Eric Wei

-> read problem editorials some time after thinking "i have no clue what i'm doing please send help" and before "if i stare at this problem for one minute longer i'm going to punch a hole in my computer", figure out the exact time yourself
+> Read problem editorials if you have no idea what you're doing or just don't feel like solving the problem anymore.